garrandall/popular-music-data/tracks/empire-state-of-mind-glee-cast.md

 Say what up to Ty Ty, still sippin' Mai Tais
 Sittin' courtside, Knicks & Nets give me high five Jigga, I be spiked out, I could trip a referee
-Tell by my attitude that I'm most definitely from...
+Tell by my attitude that I'm most definitely from

 In New York (Ayy, aha)